-Much has been said about identity management [1] and federation.
+Much has been written about identity management [12] and federation.
 We believe this is an evidence of the need for a distributed solution in response to those issues.
-When dealing with distributed solutions in the Internet, one realizes about the difficulties to build an infrastructure from the scratch; in fact, organizations tend to reuse existing solutions and define interconnection mechanisms to allow interoperability.
+When dealing with distributed solutions in the Internet, one realizes about the difficulties to build an infrastructure from scratch.
+In fact, organizations tend to reuse existing solutions and define interconnection mechanisms to allow interoperability.
 This problem has been approached using different mechanisms, but we are particularly interested in federations.

-In Federations, several service providers delegate the identity management to a third party who is in charge of collecting identity information and authenticating users.
+In federations, several service providers delegate the identity management to a third party who is responsible of collecting identity information and authenticating users.
 In this way, service providers rely on the third party to authenticate users and decide, according to the identity of the user, whether the requested service can be provided.

 One interesting problem here is that service providers, even if they do not have to perform user authentication, need at least to know the potential users.
-In the case where the potential users are unknown, access control policies of

-Mobimedia'07 Month 8, 2007, Nafpaktos, Aitolokarnania, Greece Copyright 2007 ACM ICST 978-963-06-2670-5 ...\$5.00. unknown users need to be defined, what implies relying on the third party also during the access control phase.
+In the case where the potential users are unknown, access control policies of unknown users need to be defined, what implies relying on the third party also during the access control phase.
 Hence, there is a distinction between already known users and those not yet known, which makes the definition of access control and authorization policies harder.

-Even if the service provider knows all the users, it may be more difficult to rely on identities for defining authorization policies than to use attributes for this purpose.
+Even if the service provider knows all the users, it may be more difficult to rely on identities for the definition of authorization policies than to use attributes for this purpose.
 Moreover, by using attributes, the use of identities can be avoided entirely in the definition of authorization policies.
 This is why we should consider an analogous concept to Identity Federation, but using attributes instead of identities for the definition of the authorization rules.
 In this way, users will not carry out the trust negotiation by themselves but they will request the federation to do it.

-In [2, 3, 4, 5, 6] the concepts of automated trust negotiation (ATN) and the concept of Attribute Based Access Control (ABAC) are well explained.
-In these works a new access control model, named Attribute Based Access Control (ABAC) is introduced, which defines authorization policies based on user's attributes.
+In [7, 14, 8, 6, 15] the concepts of automated trust negotiation (ATN) and the concept of Attribute Based Access Control (ABAC) are introduced.
+ABAC is an access control model which defines authorization policies based on user's attributes.
 When using this approach, attributes such as financial or medical data may be sensitive.
 The ATN implements the mechanisms which avoid disclosure of confidential attributes.